 - Find out how the drinking problem sprouted in the first place.
 Does problem drinking behavior run in the family?
 Then you should also plan to make other alcoholic loved ones in your family seek treatment.
 Has a mental disorder triggered your loved one’s alcoholism?
 After all, co-occurring mental and alcohol use disorders are common.
 Then he or she should be treated for both.
 Is your loved one going through some emotional turmoil?
 Then you should plan to address these issues.
 Emotional stress is a powerful addiction trigger.

 - Determine the extent of the drinking problem.
 You can seek the help of an addiction specialist to find out if your loved one has problem drinking behavior or full-blown alcoholism.
-This knowledge will help you research and choose treatment options.
+This knowledge will help you to research and choose treatment options.

 Find out about the treatment options.